SyncfusionExamples/how-to-navigate-to-the-multiple-controls-loaded-in-gridtemplatecolumn-by-tab-Key-in-wpf-datagrid/README.md

 # How to navigate to the multiple controls loaded in GridTemplateColumn by Tab Key in WPF DataGrid (SfDataGrid)?

-How to navigate to the multiple controls loaded in GridTemplateColumn by Tab Key in WPF DataGrid (SfDataGrid)?
+How to navigate to the multiple controls loaded in GridTemplateColumn by Tab Key in [WPF DataGrid](https://www.syncfusion.com/wpf-ui-controls/datagrid) (SfDataGrid)?

 # About the sample

-By default, SfDataGrid does not support navigation to the controls inside GridTemplateColumn, you can achieve this by overriding ShouldGridTryToHandleKeyDown method in GridCellTemplateRenderer.
+By default, [WPF DataGrid](https://www.syncfusion.com/wpf-ui-controls/datagrid) (SfDataGrid) does not support navigation to controls within GridTemplateColumn.
+You can achieve this by overriding ShouldGridTryToHandleKeyDown method in GridCellTemplateRenderer.

 ```c#
 public class SfDataGridBehavior : Behavior<SfDataGrid>